wesleysee/dynamix/README.md

-## Dynamix v2.0.5
+## Dynamix v2.0.2

 #### Update

-*Dynamix webGui has been updated to version 2.0.5.
+*Dynamix webGui has been updated to version 2.0.2.
 Thanks to the support of the unRAID community a number of fixes and improvements are introduced.
-See the folder "changes" for a list of what has been changed, including changes in the optional plugins.
-All users of earlier versions are encouraged to upgrade to this version.*
+See the file changes.md for a list of what has been changed, including changes in several optional plugins.
+All users of version 2.0.1 are encouraged to upgrade to this version.*

 #### Introduction